haggen/localthreat/README.md

 [The MIT License](LICENSE) © 2017 Arthur Corenzan.

-EVE Online and the EVE logo are the registered trademarks of CCP hf.
-All rights are reserved worldwide.
-All other trademarks are the property of their respective owners.
-EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
-All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
+EVE Online and the EVE logo are registered trademarks of CCP hf.
+All rights reserved.
+All other trademarks are the property of their respective owners. localthreat is an independent project and is not affiliated with, sponsored, or endorsed by CCP hf.